 Illustration of network layer encryption infrastructure

-Best practice is for an organization to properly evaluate their use cases, considering factors such as criticality, location, consumers, performance, etc. to determine the most appropriate encryption approach to protect their data.
+Best practice is for an organization to properly evaluate its use cases, considering factors such as criticality, location, consumers, performance, etc. to determine the most appropriate encryption approach to protect the data.
 In some cases, organizations may leverage both methods to secure data traffic.

 AWS encryption services